thoughtbot/factory_bot/GETTING_STARTED.md

 To understand how factory\_girl uses strategies internally, it's probably easiest to just view the source for each of the four default strategies.

-Inheritance can occasionally be useful; here's an example of inheriting from `FactoryGirl::Strategy::Create` to build a JSON representation of your model.
+Here's an example of composing a strategy using `FactoryGirl::Strategy::Create` to build a JSON representation of your model.

 ```ruby